June 29, 2018 10:00 am |

-What was previously summarized as innosabi crowd (or simply the innosabi software) are now four stand-alone solutions that divide by application area and user group: one for working with customers on new products.
+What was previously summarized as innosabi crowd (or simply the innosabi software) are now three stand-alone solutions that divide by application area and user group: one for working with customers on new products.
 One for speeding up internal innovation projects and collaboration inside the company.
-One for the evaluation of employee ideas.
 And one for the integration of suppliers and expert networks in the innovation process.

 One motif that has accompanied the innosabi brand and product presentation for a long time is aerospace and the cosmos.
 It embodies the pioneering spirit, the look into the future and the technological progress that we pursue with our corporate philosophy and our vision.
 The decision to look up names for the new software solutions from this very field was therefore rather obvious.